ground-creative/fluidphp-user-auth-api-helper/README.md

 	return '{"error": 1, "message": "' . $e->getMessage() . '", "code": ' . $e->getCode(). '}';
 }
 ```
+Keep in mind that calling the api directly will not allow session variables to be set.

-### Calling the authentication api
+### Calling the authentication api directly

-The authentication api accepts only calls from the specified domain set with the parameter "url" in the config file user-auth-api.php.<br />
+The API should be only called directly within the localhost environment.<br />
 To call the authentication api u can use any request library
 ```
 $app = \App::option('app');